 The Hisense R6090G is alright for watching sports.
 It has a decent response time, but there's still some motion blur with fast-moving content.
 It has good reflection handling, but it's best to avoid using it in well-lit rooms as it doesn't get bright enough to combat glare.
 It's also not suggested for watching the game in a large group because it has narrow viewing angles.

-The Hisense R6090G is good for video games.
+The Hisense R6090G is decent for video games.
 It has an excellent low input lag that should please most gamers.
 It also has a decent response time, but you still may notice some motion blur.
 Also, it's limited to a 60Hz panel and doesn't support any variable refresh rate (VRR) technology to reduce screen tearing.

 The Hisense R6090G is alright for watching HDR movies.
 It has an amazing contrast ratio, and it displays deep blacks when viewed in the dark.
 However, it lacks a local dimming feature to further improve picture quality in dark scenes.
 It also doesn't get bright enough in HDR to make highlights pop, and it can't display a wide color gamut.